AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 ### Why
 Have you used LLMs but remain curious/dubious about how they work?
 You want to learn about LLMs but find it overwhelming?
-You recognize the potential of LLMs but don't know where to start?
+You recognize the potentials of LLMs but don't know where to start?
 Join us to build your LLM from scratch!
 Learn by doing, with a supportive community.

 ### Who